Elijah Anderson (Underground Railroad): Abolitionism

+Imprisonment and murder

 At this time, Anderson was guiding a group of escaped slaves to Cleveland, through the normal Underground Railroad routes.
 Once he successfully completed their passage, Anderson took a steam boat to Cincinnati.
 It was on this journey that he was spotted and identified.
 A few months later, an abolitionist activist, William J. Anderson was mistaken for Elijah Anderson on this journey and accused of aiding runaway slaves into Kentucky.
 William J. Anderson, once defended by an abolitionist lawyer, was released from custody.
 Elijah Anderson, however, was quickly recognized in his place and arrested by Delos Blythe of the Alan Pinkerton Detective Agency.
 He was accused of enticing slaves to leave their masters by General William O. Butler.
 After being acquitted of this charge, he was arrested once again in Bedford, Kentucky.
 There, Anderson was accused of aiding the escape of a boy named George.

 Unfortunately, a letter that Elijah had written to his wife led to him being caught as showed proof that he and a group of other free black abolitionists were working together to free slaves.
 The strongest testimony against Anderson was that of Wright Ray.
 Ray was the head of a ring of slave catchers and he testified that he saw Anderson boarding the boat heading for Cincinnati, with the described runaway.
 Consequently, Anderson was sentenced to eight years and 8 months in prison in the Frankfort, Kentucky penitentiary.
 On June 18, 1857, the Louisville Daily Courirer wrote, "NEGRO STEALER CONVICTED-At the Trimble Circuit Court, held in Bedford yesterday, the case of Elijah Anderson, a free man of color, for running off a slave, was tried, resulting in his conviction and sentence the penitentiary for eight years and eight months.
 This is a good long term.
 He had assisted George, slave of Mr. Scott, of Trimble, to run away."

 In April 1861, the day Anderson was supposed to be released from prison, Martha Anderson went to retrieve him from his cell.
 There, she found Anderson dead under suspicious circumstances.
 Some speculate that officials killed Anderson due to his prominent involvement in the UGRR, while others assume he died from natural causes.
 His body was ultimately released for a burial with friends and family.
 The home and blacksmith shop of Elijah Anderson in Madison, Indiana remains untouched as a historic building and safe house of the Underground Railroad.
 Wilbur Siebert, in his book The Underground Railroad from Slavery to Freedom and The Mysteries of Ohio's Underground Railroads, wrote "Elijah Anderson, a brave, and fearless colored man, was the general superintendent of the Underground system in this section of Ohio, and probably conducted more fugitives than any other dozen men up to the time he was arrested, tried, and convicted in Kentucky."